SirToffski/WireGuard-Ligase/README.md

   * All bash was updated with a new shebang.
   * New image generated with Carbon-cli instead of a screenshot.
   * Text colours and styling were added to improve readability.
+* May 6th, 2019
+  * Bugfixes:
+    * Client config portion of the script had a syntax error reading `AllowedIPd` instead of `AllowedIPs`.
+This has been corrected.
+    * Option to enable IP forwarding would change the value to `net.ipv4.ip_forward=1`, but would not uncomment it.
+This was fixed.
+  * New features:
+    * An option to install iptables-persistend and to enable systemctl service was added.
+    * An option to enable WireGuard tunnel interface and to enable the interface on boot was added.

 ## Disclaimer